dankamongmen/dankdryer/README.md

 * Push the upper spacer down atop the gear.
   * There will be space left on the shaft.
 * Place the bearing into the recess at the top of the lower coupling.
-* Secure the air shield with four screws.
+* Secure the air shield with three screws.

 ## Assembling the top chamber